Quadrennial Comprehensive Policy Review

 The QCPR is the mechanism through which the General Assembly assesses the effectiveness, efficiency, coherence and impact of UN operational activities for development and establishes system-wide policy orientations for the development cooperation and country-level modalities of the UN system in response to the evolving international development and cooperation environment.

 The QPCR is adopted every four years in the General Assembly.
 The most recent review took place in 2016, culminating in General Assembly resolution 71/243, which guides the UN development system’s support to the implementation of the 2030 Agenda for Sustainable Development, and further builds on the 2012 QCPR mandates towards an effective, efficient and coordinated system.
-The QCPR also encompasses the 2018 General Assembly repositioning resolution (72/279).

 The UN Secretary-General leads the preparation for the QCPR resolution, with his report on its implementation, and a body of analytical work as background information in support of Member States’ deliberations.
+Starting in 2019, the Secretary-General’s annual review of the implementation of the QCPR includes a review of the mandates contained in the resolution on the repositioning of the UN development system.

 The QCPR process was envisioned as a shared responsibility of the GA & ECOSOC, with ECOSOC conducting the informed review and the GA issuing the respective resolution to evaluate UN effectiveness, efficiency, coherence and impact and guide the system in supporting developing countries in implementing the 2030 sustainable development agenda.